QMonkey/monkey-vim/README.md

 Leader+d            Show/hide current buffer diagnostics (location list)
 ```

 Files are auto-formatted on save via LSP.
-Completion is enabled by default — LSP-powered suggestions appear automatically as you type. `K` uses `:LspHover` as the keyword program for most filetypes.
+Completion is enabled by default — LSP-powered suggestions appear automatically as you type. `K` looks up the word under the cursor: `:Man` by default, `:LspHover` in LSP-enabled filetypes, and `:help` in Vim/help files.

-#### 1.9 Cscope
+#### 1.9 Cscope & Ctags

 ```
-gs                  Find symbol under cursor (cscope) gD                  Find global definition (cscope, fallback to ctags on failure) gR                  Find callers (cscope)
+gs                  Find symbol under cursor (cscope) gD                  Find global definition (cscope, fallback to ctags on failure) gR                  Find callers (cscope) g]                  Jump to the tag under cursor, listing all matches in quickfix
 ```

 Cscope supports `c`, `d`, `e`, `f`, `g`, `i`, `s`, `t` query types, with results in quickfix.